chiefkikio/AFutureDate/session_schedule.md

 layout: page
 title: Session Schedule
 ---

-Please check back regularly!
-We will be announcing sessions rapidly in the next few days and are continuing to adjust the session times.
+<b>Tune into the conference from our <a href="https://www.youtube.com/watch?v=HKVFvDxQJMg">youtube channel</a> </b><br>
+Many speakers will be answering questions in the live chat during their sessions.

 ## Tuesday 4/21
 ###Track: Building Support for Accessibility